-If grandparents will be helping with college tuition, there may be tax implications.
+If grandparents will be helping with college tuition, there may be gift tax implications.

 Many students and families have several methods to help pay for college: grants, scholarships, student loans (which can be co-signed by any adult, including a grandparent), college savings plans, and personal gifts.
 Monetary gifts to help pay for college, especially from grandparents or other family members, sound great at first.
 Who wouldn’t want a gift of money for college, no strings attached?